 65% of respondents in one survey learned how to test software by “just doing it”.
 56% used books on testing, and 44% completed classes and certificates.
 (PractiTest)

-Communication skills were rated as “very important” to have by 75% of respondents in one survey, while scripting and automation was rated as very important by 63% of respondents.
+Communication skills were rated as “very important” to have by 75% of respondents in one survey, while scripting and automation were rated as very important by 63% of respondents.
 (PractiTest)

 Software bugs are a developer’s worst enemy, which makes testers a developer’s friend (the enemy of my enemy is my friend and all that).
 Testers do the hard work of testing, retesting, and testing again to find software bugs, which saves developers time and effort.
 The software testing trends below show the importance of bug spotting in a tester’s role.
 Developers – take some time today to thank your tester.